 All indoor and outdoor spaces within a 7.5 m perimeter of the Vancouver Convention Centre are non-smoking areas.
 This is in accordance with the City of Vancouver Health By-Law #9535 and as required by LEED building standards.

 Substance abuse is defined as an overindulgence in or dependence on an addictive substance.
 Identification of potentially harmful levels of legal substance abuse will result in warnings.
 Repeated disregard for warnings will result in either confiscation of the substance or convention access restriction.

 All staff and volunteers will be attentive to thefts.
 Attendees are asked to please pay close attention to their own belongings and avoid bringing unnecessary valuables.
 Anime Revolution is not liable for losses due to theft.
 Any persons caught in the act of theft will be reported to the authorities and banned from convention grounds.

 Three Strikes Penalty / Warnings System

 1st Strike or Warning: The attendee is given a strict warning to cease whatever rule breach or inappropriate action immediately (including any violation of the weapon rules above).
-Any Staff Member or AST supervisors may give a strike or warning and hole-punch the attendee badge once.
+Any Staff Member or supervisors may give a strike or warning and mark the attendee badge once.

-2nd Strike or Warning: When a second strike or warning is issued, only AST Supervisors and Executives may hole-punch the badge the second time and issue the second warning.
+2nd Strike or Warning: When a second strike or warning is issued, only Supervisors and Executives may mark the badge the second time and issue the second warning.